solita/solita.github.com/_posts/2015-12-28-SQL-in-applications.md

 language used to express SQL.
 It might be more portable across databases, but it also requires you to extend the template language if you want to use some database specific features.

+## Solving the dynamic WHERE clause problem in SQL

 > ```sql
 > SELECT * FROM cities